zilliz-bootcamp/milvus_benchmark/lab1_sift1b_1m.md

 # Lab Test 1: One Million Vector Search

+This project is used for the performance and recall test of milvus0.10.

 ## 1. Prepare test data and scripts

 The one million vectors used in this test are extracted from the dataset [SIFT1B](http://corpus-texmex.irisa.fr/).